kokoalberti/personalwebsite/content/articles/2018-08-23-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

 <tr><td><code>11Mb</code></td><td><code>18Mb</code></td><td><code>26Mb</code></td><td><code>36Mb</code></td><td><code>141Mb</code></td></tr>
 </table>

-The effect on image quality is minimal, whereas the reduction in file size is rather significant.
+The effect on image quality is not obvious, whereas the reduction in file size is rather significant.
 In other parts of the image I did notice some artifacts at the lower levels, so I decided to use ``JPEG_QUALITY=50`` for the final map.
+The reason for the minimal effect of the compression could be that the resolution is quite high, even the samples above are zoomed out a little bit already.

 ## Tiling

 One more optimization we can do to our image in this processing step is to add tiling to it.
-Tiling helps to speed up access to the file, and can be added to the ``gdalwarp`` command with:
+Enabling tiling will store the data in tiles (square blocks) rather than strips, which helps to speed up access to the file.
+Tiling can be added to the ``gdalwarp`` command with:

     :::sh
     -co TILED=YES

+## The final warp

-Summing it all up, our final ``gdalwarp`` command is now:
+Summing it all up, our final ``gdalwarp`` command creates a reprojected map of 14866 by 14044 pixels around 13Mb in size:

     :::sh
     gdalwarp \